microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

 If an "uninstall" button appears in place of the "Install" button, then the extension is already installed and you can continue.

-> Consider installing the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) for Visual Studio Code, using similar steps as above.
-While it is not strictly necessary to complete this lab, it will provide syntax highlighting and flag potential mistakes.

 #### Connecting to the Container

 With the container running on your machine, click on the "Remote Explorer" button on the left toolbar in Visual Studio Code: